tillbaum/pytiba/README.md

 + Create Sections and SectionViews along lines (Model- or Detaillines).
 Select Detail / Modellines, run tool.
 By selecting a connected line sequence, one can create a developed view of walls.
 + Arrange Viewports on SheetView, (Select Viewports on Sheet you want to arrange, run tool) This tool arranges the Viewports in order.
-Running the tool again reverses the order. <br\>
+Running the tool again reverses the order. <br/>
 Video: Bridge_Sections: https://youtu.be/n2K7Ex94knA, Developed View of Walls: https://youtu.be/dLOM2APDQpQ)

 This toolset lets you create Sections parallel to a line and orthogonal to a line.